kanavbengani/reinforcement-learning-vs-genetic-algorithms/README.md

 * `optvrl_10`: Play 10 games with the optimal agent as the first player vs. a RL agent as the second player
 * `optvga_10`: Play 10 games with the optimal agent as the first player vs. a GA agent as the second player
 * `training_opt`: Train the optimal agent

+If you want to view the GUI while the games are running, make sure the 'gui_flag' is set to 'True' in 'main.py' If you want to play the game without training the agents during the game, make sure 'OPTIMAL' is set to 'True' in 'main.py' Some of these commands can be followed by 'reset' afterwards, indicating that you are removing the existing information on the agent in 'pkl_files' and training a new one.
+These include:

+* 'rlvrl'
+* 'gavga'
+* 'optvrl'
+* 'optvga'